Neural-Model-Augmented Hybrid NMS-OSD Decoders for Near-ML in Short Block Codes: Motivations

-When the decoding path length $l_t$ has to be set sufficiently large to approach near-ML performance for longer block codes, it is crucial to terminate TEP traversal once the true error pattern is found, thereby reducing computational load and decoding latency.
-In prior work~\cite{li2024boosting}, the decoding path was partitioned into blocks of varying sizes, each prioritized by the frequency of true error patterns observed during sampling.
-With the decoding path provided by \textit{ALMLT\_MS}, we revise the SWA-based OSD to achieve more competitive performance across different code families.
-The revised procedure is as follows.
+When the length $l_t$ of a decoding path must be set sufficiently large to approach near-ML performance for longer block codes, it is crucial to terminate TEP traversal once the true error pattern emerges to reduce computational load and decoding latency.
+Given the decoding path \textit{ALMLT\_MS} and a trained SWA model, the revised SWA-based OSD proceeds as follows.

-First, partition the decoding path into consecutive blocks of equal size $b_s$.
-The initial window comprises the first $w_t$ blocks, from which the smallest distance with respect to the received sequence after checking all TEPs in each block is extracted to populate the window.
-The SWA model is invoked on this window to determine whether early stopping should occur, with the global minimum $g_m$ initialized as the smallest of the $w_t$ distances.
+First, prepare the inputs for the SWA model.
+Fetch the first $w_t$ blocks of TEPs from \textit{ALMLT\_MS}, each of uniform size $b_s$.
+Then extract and sort the $w_t$ minima with respect to the distance to the received sequence.
+These minima, together with the current window index (initialized to zero), form the input window of the SWA model.
+The SWA model then determines whether early stopping should occur, with the global minimum $g_m$ initialized as the smallest among the $w_t$ minima.

-Next, the window slides forward by one block at a time.
-At each step, the new block is admitted, the earliest block is discarded, and the SWA model is triggered only if the smallest distance in the new block is less than $g_m$; $g_m$ is updated if necessary.
-Otherwise, the window slides without invoking the SWA model.
-The process continues until early stopping is declared or the decoding path is fully traversed, with the final estimate corresponding to the TEP associated with the current $g_m$.
+Next, the window slides along the decoding path by one block at a time: the newest block is admitted, and the oldest block is discarded.
+The SWA model is triggered when the minimum of the newest block is less than $g_m$, which then updates $g_m$.
+This process continues until the early stopping criterion is met or the decoding path is fully traversed, with the final estimate corresponding to the TEP associated with distance $g_m$.

-We define a soft margin $s_m$ as the difference between the two output probabilities of the SWA model.
+Concerning the early stopping criterion, we define a soft margin $s_m$ as the difference between the binary probabilities of the SWA model outputs.
 A larger $s_m$ enforces stricter early-stopping conditions, reducing FER degradation but increasing the average TEP count $I_{at}$.
-Tuning $s_m$ thus directly balances performance and complexity.
+Thus, tuning $s_m$ can directly balance performance and complexity.